cliffhall/Fismo/docs/dev/sdk.md

     * ✅ Solidity contract ABI for each supported Fismo interface

 #### Other Resources
 [Fismology](https://github.com/cliffhall/Fismology) is a separate project for exploring how to build on the Fismo SDK.
-It uses the NPM package and uses both the included CommonJS and ES6 versions for demonstrating scripting and in-browser interaction, respectively.
+It uses the NPM package and demonstrates both the included CommonJS and ES6 versions for scripting and in-browser interaction, respectively.

 ### Solidity Usage